fp3draza/coevolution_robustness/README.md

 Please note that when running code, you may have to update paths to work on your machine.

 We are also providing the data used to generate all figures in the manuscript.
-This consists of three `.Rdata` files that contain the proccesed output of running the simulations.
+This consists of `.Rdata` files that contain the proccesed output of running the simulations.
 This data can be found here: https://github.com/fp3draza/coevolution_robustness/releases.